infor-design/enterprise/src/components/form/readme.md

 The following classes can be used for form and label alignment.

 - `form-responsive` - Makes all the fields inside go to width 100% so that the fields will align in a responsive grid.
 You have the option to use fixed field sizes (default) or responsive forms.
-This class forces a responsive form. <a href="./demo/components/form/example-inputs?font=source-sans" target="_blank">See Example</a>
+This class forces a responsive form.
+[See Example](./demo/components/form/example-inputs?font=source-sans)
 - `field-flex` - Makes all the labels and fields inside go into a side by side layout.
 Yet still work responsively.
 This can be used for labels input description situations or to force some labels to sit together , similar to compound fields [See Example](./demo/components/form/example-labels?font=source-sans)
 - `label-left` - Used to put a label and data label to the left of each other rather than on top.
 This may be used on some forms but not with editable inputs.
 [See Example](./demo/form/example-labels?font=source-sans)
 - `compound-field` - Used to put several fields next to each other in a row.
 This may be used for related fields like phone + extension [See Example](./demo/form/example-forms?font=source-sans)